itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 It was so small.
 The soft chord of the bell-theme slowed by a fraction.
 The crest’s pages hung half-turned, a stutter, a breath held too long by an anxious chorus.
 Unit 9’s smile froze and returned.
 To anyone else, the return was seamless.

-Mara’s stylus moved in her hand like it wanted to write what she had seen: the first hairline crack in perfect.
+Mara's stylus moved in her hand like it wanted to write what she had seen: the first hairline crack in perfect.
+She touched the edge of her tablet where, in the old models her mother remembered, there used to be a physical recording button.
+Now everything was recorded, but nothing was permanent.
+Except what was written by hand, on paper that couldn't be edited remotely.

 “Learner Quinn,” the Unit said, and Mara’s ribs tightened even though the tone was friendly.
 “Your submission format is exemplary.
 However, your citation dates appear… ambiguous.
 Would you like to revise?”